Tessian’s mission is to secure the human layer by empowering people to do their best work, without security getting in their way.

 But, the average breach costs organizations $3.92 million.
 This number will generally be higher in larger organizations and lower in smaller organizations.

 Losses from business email compromise (BEC) have skyrocketed over the last year.
-The FBI’s Internet Crime Report shows that in 2019, BEC scammers made nearly $1.8 billion.
-That’s over half of the total losses reported by organizations.
+The FBI’s Internet Crime Report shows that in 2020, BEC scammers made over $1.8 billion—far more than via any other type of cybercrime.

 And, this number is only increasing.
 According to the Anti-Phishing Working Group’s Phishing Activity Trends Report, the average wire-transfer loss from BEC attacks in the second quarter of 2020 was $80,183.
 This is up from $54,000 in the first quarter.